CynthiaTheGriffin/CodeEmbeddingsGenerator/README.md

 Step 3: Perform topological data analysis.

-This is where the (other) magic happens!
+This is where the rest of the magic happens!
 Perform exploratory data analysis, compute topological features, analyze persistent homology, and more!

-Explaining this step is far beyond the scope of this repository, but we have found some helpful links for those who want to get started:
+Explaining this step is far beyond the scope of this repository, but we have found some helpful links for those who want to have a go:
 - Tutorial by Katherine Benjamin: [https://www.youtube.com/watch?v=8qXOdF1_nm8](https://www.youtube.com/watch?v=8qXOdF1_nm8)
 - Tutorial by Elizabeth Munch: [https://www.youtube.com/watch?v=SbsvM4Gcbl0](https://www.youtube.com/watch?v=SbsvM4Gcbl0)

 ## Data Engineering

-CodeEmbeddingsGenerator.py reads Java source code files, then uses the code to generate code embeddings through a systematic method:
+CodeEmbeddingsGenerator.py reads Java code files, then uses the code to generate code embeddings through a systematic method:

-1. Extract code fragments using the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser at three levels of granularity: classes, methods, and tokens.
+1. Extract code fragments using the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser at three levels: classes, methods, and tokens.
+The classes are the largest code fragments, which contains the smaller method code fragments, which contains the even smaller token code fragments.
-2. Input the code fragments into the [UniXcoder](https://github.com/microsoft/CodeBERT/tree/master/UniXcoder) transformer neural network model, which outputs code fragment embeddings.
+2. Input the code fragments into the [UniXcoder](https://github.com/microsoft/CodeBERT/tree/master/UniXcoder) neural network model for AI code generation, which outputs code fragment embedding representations.
 Each embedding includes 768 values.
-3. Save each embedding as a JSON file in a data folder, along with some relevant metadata.
+3. Save each embedding as a JSON file in a data folder, along with some other relevant data.
     - Includes the class/method name if it is a class/method embedding, or the token itself if it is a token embedding.
     - Includes the string indices for parsing out the code fragment being represented.